-Ciphertext 110 011 111 011
+Ciphertext Key 011 101 Plaintext: 100 110 101 110 -

-Key 010 101 010 101
+^{} Key is based on a module 0-2 addition (exclusive - or) and followed by:

-Plaintext : 100 110 101 110
+- The encryption algorithm was developed and patented by IBM and is called the Data Encryption Standard (DES). - DES is a reversible encryption system; the sending location encrypts the data or message and the receiving location decrypts the ciphertext.

-\ Key is based on a module 0-2 addition (exclusive - or) and followed by:
+How it works.

-- The encryption algorithm was developed and patented by IBM and is called the Data Encryption Standard (DES). - DES is a reversible encryption system; the sending location encrypts the data or message and the receiving location decrypts the ciphertext. - How it works. - DES uses a recirculation block product cipher. - The key consists of 64 bits, 56 bits for the key and 8 bits for parity checking. - The DES algorithm enciphers a block of 64 bits at one time, thus the key is designed as a block cipher. - DES is not a simple key-additive encryption system, such as the Vernam system.
+- DES uses a recirculation block product cipher. - The key consists of 64 bits, 56 bits for the key and 8 bits for parity checking. - The DES algorithm enciphers a block of 64 bits at one time, thus the key is designed as a block cipher. - DES is not a simple key-additive encryption system, such as the Vernam system.
 Rather it uses a complex algorithm involving the following steps: - .
-The plaintext block of 64 bits is subjected to an "initial permutation," which, in essence, is a transposition of the bits according to a predetermined rule. - .
-The permuted plaintext is then subjected to a rather involved key-dependent computation involving several more permutations of the input as well as of the key, modulo-2 arithmetic, and table look-ups.
+The plaintext block of 64 bits is subjected to an "initial permutation," which, in essence, is a transposition of the bits according to a predetermined rule. - key-dependent computation involving several more permutations of the input as well as of the key, modulo-2 arithmetic, and table look-ups.
 This process is repeated 16 times.
-It produces what is referred to as the preoutput, a 64-bit block. - .
-The preoutput is subjected to a final permutation, transposition, which is the inverse of the initial permutation.
+It produces what is referred to as the preoutput, a 64-bit block. - The preoutput is subjected to a final permutation, transposition, which is the inverse of the initial permutation.